MajidMehrnia/AI-Physics-Informed-ML-Modeling/README.md

 The TXV regulates refrigerant flow in the heat pump cycle of an electric vehicle.
 Accurate modeling is critical for evaluating the system’s thermal performance.
 In this project:

-- The TXV geometry and flow domain are defined based on standard automotive designs.
+- The TXV geometry and flow domain are defined based on AC and Refrigeration.

 - Physics-informed neural networks are trained to predict temperatures and enthalpy in the fluid domain.